exercism/bash/CONTRIBUTING.md

 ## Porting an Exercise from Another Language

 Porting an exercise from another language is easy (ish)!
-You can follow this step-by-step guide (specific for this repository) to get it done.
+[Problem specifications](www.github.com/exercism/problem-specifications) for [unimplemented exercises](www.exercism.io/languages/bash/todo) can be used to do this.

+The `_template` directory found in `exercism/bash` can be used to port exercises.
+Once an example submission, full test suite and README.md have been created, you just need to alter `config.json` to include the newly implemented exercise.

 ### Initial Setup